fuzzylabs/evidently-monitoring-pattern/README.md

 ## Prepare Demo

+This step prepares dataset required to run demo.
+It creates 1 reference and 2 scenarios (drift and no-drift) production datasets inside `datasets` directory.
 All the steps described below can be combined and ran using the command below or individually step by step.

 ```bash
 python prepare_demo.py --download --prepare --train
 ```

+To know more about why these dataset are required and how they are generated, please read section **Scenarios** in  [Concepts.md](docs/Concepts.md).

 Next, we explain each individual step taken to prepare datasets required for running the demo.